 1. Appeal in Person

-If you need to appeal in writing, check out this sample appeal letter.
-In it, Emma presents the reasons she performed poorly and what her plans are for improving her grades.
+If you need to appeal in writing, check out these sample appeal letters.
+Both present the students' reasons for poor academic performance and their plans for improving their grades:

 2. Don't Let Your Parents Plead Your CaseThe appeal committee members want to see that you, not your parents, are committed to your college success.
 If it looks like your parents are more interested in the dismissal appeal than you are, your chances for success are slim.
 Don't have your parents write a letter of appeal for you, and don't let them show up at your appeal with you.
 The committee wants to see you taking responsibility for your bad grades, and they want to see you advocating for yourself.